 There are six valence electrons in the atom of oxygen.
 So, one atom of oxygen will combine with 2 atoms of hydrogen to make a noble gas configuration.
 Hence, the valency of oxygen is 2.

 Q8.
 Explain with examples (i) Atomic number, (ii) Mass number, (iii) Isotopes and (iv) Isobars.
 Give any two uses of isotopes.

 (i) Atomic number: The atomic number of an atom is equal to the number of protons in the nucleus of an atom.

 (ii) Mass number: The total mass of the atom is due to the sum of the masses of protons and neutrons present in the nucleus.
 The mass number of an atom is equal to the sum of the number of protons and neutrons in the nucleus.

 Mass number = Number of protons + Number of neutrons.

-(iii) Isotopes: Isotopes are the atoms of the same element having same atomic number but different mass number.
+(iii) Isotopes: Isotopes are the atoms of the same element having the same atomic number but different mass number.
 For example, hydrogen has three isotopes.
 They are called protium

-(iv) Isobars: Isobars are the atoms of the different elements having same mass number and different atomic number.
+(iv) Isobars: Isobars are the atoms of the different elements having the same mass number and different atomic number.